funkrusher/fk-framework-quarkus-jooq/README.md

 ```code
 ./gradlew test
 ```
-The testing-framework will fire up a mariadb-testcontainer automatically and will apply the liquibase-migrations to it.
+The testing-framework will fire up a mariadb/postgresql-testcontainer automatically and will apply the liquibase-migrations to it.
 This way the Unit-Tests can expect a real database to be available behind the tested code, and with the help of jOOQ the expected database-content can be validated after each test.